-SMBHWN CASE MANAGER AND SOCIA L WORKER - SUMMARY OF RESPONSES HEALTH I CONDITIONS AND NEEDS FOR PATIENT AND F AMILY MEMBERS Diabetes Preterm pregnancies Short interval pregnancy • Substance use and abuse: including alcohol use.
+SMBHWN CASE MANAGER AND SOCIAL WORKER - SUMMARY OF RESPONSES HEALTH I CONDITIONS AND NEEDS FOR PATIENT AND F AMILY MEMBERS • • • Diabetes Preterm pregnancies Short interval pregnancy • Substance use and abuse: including alcohol use.
 Use of marijuana during pregnancy SOCIAL DETERMINANTS OF HEALTH FOR PATIENT AND FAMILY MEMBERS • Lack of access to mental health services outside of the Sharp Mary Birch facility. even if you have good insurance coverage Difficult for patients with Medi-Cal coverage.
 UC San Diego mental health program is overcrowded most of the time.
 Economic security: lack of affordable postpartum child care.
 Economic security continued New mothers may sign out of hospital against medical advice because they cannot afford childcare and need to return to work to pay bills.
 Many mothers spend their entire maternity leave in the hospital with their premature baby.
 Education needed on postpartum anxiety and mood disorders.
 Transportation: lack of access to transportation.
-YOUTH ROLES IN FAMILY CARE High school aged siblings typically take over a l Children translate for parents. babysitting role, which can cause them to miss school.
-ACCESS TO HEALTH CARE CHALLENGES AND BARRIERS Access to home care programs is difficult.
-HOSPIT AL DISCHARGE CHALLENGES AND BARRIERS Access to health care Financial issues Medication availability: once a patient is disc difficulty getting the same medication in outp Health literacy & education, patients do not o the nuances of health care leave and disc understand: HOSPIT AL AND COMMUNITY SUPPORT NEEDED • • • Interpretation and translations: access to lange patients most notably.
-In-person translators no social workers, and interpreters come in as one team d outpatient.
+YOUTH ROLES IN FAMILY CARE • • High school aged siblings typically take over a l Children translate for parents. pabysitting role, which can cause them to miss school.
+ACCESS TO HEALTH CARE CHALLENGES AND BARRIERS Education: lack of health education such as parmedicine.
+Services: not enough health-related programs Access to home care programs is difficult Providers: lack of mental health providers acrossed to the provider of the provide HOSPIT AL DISCHARGE CHALLENGES AND BARRIERS • • • Access to health care Financial issues Medication availability: once a patient is discl difficulty getting the same medication in outp Health literacy & education, patients do not a o the nuances of health care leave and disc understand: HOSPIT AL AND COMMUNITY SUPPORT NEEDED • • • Interpretation and translations: access to languing patients most notably.
+In-person translators needed. social workers, and interpreters come in as one team d outpatient.